department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/discovery-and-research/notifications-conversation-guide.md

 ## Task 6: Remove personal information - 2 minutes

-Now I'd like you to imagine you changed your mind, and don't want the VA to email any notifications again.
+Now I'd like you to imagine you changed your mind, and don't want the VA to email notifications to you again.
 How would you remove the email address you added?

 Now that you’ve removed your email, what do you expect to happen with your notifications?